psychemedia/sin-eater-resources/src/_first_controversy.md

 >
 > But let us return to Llandebie, the locality in which it is asserted that the custom prevailed within the last thirty years.
 Mr. John Rowlands, a highly intelligent schoolmaster, author of a small volume of *Historical Notes* published about ten years ago, and at one time librarian to the late Sir Thomas Phillipps of Middle Hill, wrote to me on December 14 last in these words :—
 >
-> “I opened the Llandebie School in the year 1850, and I lived there for many years.
+> "I opened the Llandebie School in the year 1850, and I lived there for many years.
 I knew all the parishioners, and the history of the parish; its legends, customs, and traditions.
 And during the time I was there I attended many funerals, but never heard of the 'sin-eater;' in fact people there never give cakes at funerals.
 I know almost every parish in South Wales; I collected all the legends, and made notes of the old customs for the late Sir Thomas Phillipps.
 If such a custom had prevailed I should have heard of it.
 I have no hesitation in writing that it is a glaring untruth."
 >
 > Letters to the same effect appeared in the *Western Mail*, which circulates very extensively in the Principality, in the *Aberystwyth Observer*, and, I am told, in some other papers; but no one in reply has put in a plea in favour of the sin-eater.
 >